LeonKDev/Expanding_Space/README.md

-"# Expanding_Space"
+# Expanding Space

-In this project, we intended to create a space-themed game.
+In this project, we aimed to create a space-themed game.
 We ended up with a game where the player must collect items to repair their crashed ship on an alien planet while avoiding enemies.
-To aid in dodging enemies, the player can activate a crystal that freezes them
+To help with dodging enemies, the player can activate a crystal that freezes them.

-Our Contribution
+## Our Contribution

-Leon:
+### Leon:
-PLayer Movement.
+- Player Movement.
-Crystal Orb.
+- Crystal Orb.
+- Ship repair mechanic.

+### Bas:
+- Teleportation door.

+### Edgar:
+- Enemy AI.